-There are two main concerns that surround the technology; one is scalability and the other is security.
+There are two main concerns that surround the technology: scalability and security.

-The security issue comes into play because in certain blockchain implementation, such as financial services use cases, digital wallets will be required.
-The digital wallet technology has not always been well protected and there have been instances where it has been hacked.
+Security is a concern not because of the blockchain process itself, but because certain blockchain implementations, such as many financial services uses, require a digital wallet.
+The challenge is that digital wallet technology has not always been well protected and there have been instances where it has been hacked.

-This is where we looked at it and thought, wouldn’t it be great if we could make it secure to use and also scalable for corporate use?
-Who better to work with then Thales, and their Hardware Security Module (HSM).
+In the Innovation Programme, we looked at it and thought, ‘wouldn’t it be great if we could make it secure to use and also scalable for corporate use?’.
+Who better to work with than Thales, and its Hardware Security Module (HSM).

-HSMs are crypto-processors that securely generate, protect and store digital keys—cryptographic material that provide security and access to digitally-stored information.
+HSMs are crypto-processors that securely generate, protect and store digital keys –which secure and control access to digital information.
 The keys stored in the Thales HSM architecture cannot be extracted or used except under a highly controlled protocol.
-The new solution is based on the market leading nShield HSM developed by Thales, and creates a simple path to large-scale commercial use of blockchain technology.
+We decided that the market leading Thales nShield HSM could provide the simple path to large-scale commercial use of blockchain technology.

-We, at Accenture Innovation Programme, made it possible for the HSM to talk to blockchain.
-The solution is used Fabric, a Hyperledger technology, and can be adapted for other leading blockchain technology platforms.
+We made it possible for the HSM to secure the blockchain.
+The solution used Fabric, a Hyperledger technology and can be adapted for other leading blockchain technology platforms as well.

 What this means is that financial services companies can offer a higher degree of security and trust in processing payments.
 Our work started here, but is sure to grow.